Johnson & Johnson's one-shot COVID vaccine authorized for emergency use

 The Food and Drug Administration on Saturday authorized Johnson & Johnson's COVID-19 vaccine for emergency use.
 The vaccine is the third to be approved for use in the United States, and the first that requires only one shot.

-The FDA's Vaccines and Related Biological Products Advisory Committee (VRBPAC) voted unanimously to approve the vaccine by Janssen, a division of Johnson & Johnson, on Friday.
+The FDA's Vaccines and Related Biological Products Advisory Committee (VRBPAC) voted unanimously to recommend authorizing the vaccine by Janssen, a division of Johnson & Johnson, on Friday.
 The committee provides expert advice to the FDA but does not have final say on approval.

 The Centers for Disease Control and Prevention updated state and local partners on distribution plans for the vaccine on Friday, ahead of the FDA's authorization and VRBPAC's approval.
 According to a pre-decision draft and CDC talking points obtained by CBS News, the vaccine is expected to be made available for ordering on Sunday.